Do Suds Equal Clean?

-Another important fact to note is that while seeing a lack of suds in the washer or the sink may make you think you are not using enough soap, just remember that different types of soap molecules make different types of bubbles.
+Another important fact to note is that while seeing a lack of suds in the washer or the sink may make you think you are not using enough soap, just remember that Bar Soap vs Liquid Soap.
 Some soaps and detergents make a lot of bubbles, others just a little, others are actually specially formulated to make very little suds while delivering great cleaning power.
 So you may be in fact just wasting away your soap!

-Do your clothes still smell like laundry detergent after using them for 3 days straight?
-Are you itchy every time you put on freshly washed clothes?
+What's in a Fragrance Are you itchy every time you put on freshly washed clothes?
 Do your hands feel oily after washing them?
 Then you may be using TOO MUCH detergent.
 This could mean that, if you’re using regular mainstream detergents and soaps, harmful chemicals may be lingering in your arms, back, hands and skin!
 Yikes!
-(No harm if you're using one of these awesome soaps, though!)
+Soaps Category Page

-To be sure to not waste away your laundry detergent, be sure to read the label on the back of your bottle (if it’s a liquid laundry detergent or soap) or use a single pod or laundry tablet if it’s a detergent pac.
+To be sure to not waste away Laundry Tablets Product Page, Transparency Beyond the Label (if it’s a liquid laundry detergent or soap) or use a single pod or Laundry Tablets if it’s a detergent pac.
 Even though some detergent companies recommend using two (or even three) laundry pods, one pod or tablet will definitely do the trick for most loads of dirty clothes (use two for giant loads only!!).

 Too many suds can sometimes even be harmful to appliances and clothes!
 HE (High Efficiency) laundry and dishwasher machines require low sudsing detergents (too many suds could actually flood the machine!).
 HE machines rely on agitation to clean (clothes tumbling against each other).
 If too many layers of bubbles form between clothes, then they will not be able to agitate properly!
 This is why owners of HE machines need to be careful to always buy the correct detergents for their machines!